We will tell you about the iconic places worth visiting in Kutaisi and its surroundings.

 Motsameta Monastery

-The Motsameta Monastery is located next to Gelati, built half a millennium ago on a neighboring hill.
-The Rioni River separates it from Gelati.
-Like its older neighbor, Motsameta Monastery is an active monastery.
-It was built by the prince-martyrs David and Constantine.
-Besides exploring the religious history of the country, visiting Motsameta Monastery is worth it for its beautiful views of the river and valley.
+Motsameta Monastery is Gelati’s neighbor, built half a millennium ago on the adjacent hill.
+It is separated from Gelati by the Rioni River.
+Like its older neighbor, Motsameta is an active monastery.
+It was founded by the martyred princes (Motsameta means “martyrs”) David and Constantine.
+This site is worth visiting not only for its religious significance, but also for the stunning views of the river and valley.

 Prometheus Cave